Robot Taekwon V: Branding

 In 2006, Shincine Communication Co. created a company under the name of "Robot Taekwon V." The company manages the character's future media appearances, including TV, music video, computer games, ads and films.

 In 2008, Robot Taekwon V was selected as the nation's goodwill ambassador for the United Nations High Commissioner for Refugees (UNHCR) for the first time as a character in an animated film.
 The representative of the Seoul bureau of the UNHCR explained that "Taekwon V is a character that protects the weak and gives hope and courage to people."

 On October 15, 2015, V Center, Robot Taekwon V Museum by Experience, opened on the Museum of Moving Image land in Gangdong District, Seoul.
 With a narrative program composed of ten sections, the museum offers opportunity to experience the inside of Robot Taekwon V base.

+Home media releases

+in 1985, the film itself received some VHS releases by various different video distributors.

+The film's original soundtrack alongside its sequels were released on LP vinyl and cassette.

 Restoration

-The original print of Robot Taekwon V has long been thought lost, and the only available print was incomplete and in very poor condition.
+Despite the film being released on home video, the original print of Robot Taekwon V has long been thought lost, and the only available print was incomplete and in very poor condition.
 However, as a duplicate print was found in a warehouse of the Korean Film Council in 2003, the restoration began.
 During the two years of process, about 5,000 people were put in yearly.
 The restored version of Robot Taekwon V was screened at The 10th Busan International Film Festival on October 9 and 11, 2005.
 The restoration was widely released in early 2007 and set a new record for domestic animated films, attracting over 600,000 viewers in 18 days.

+Due to the amount of damage the original film suffered, some scenes have been cut-out and the audio was redone alonside the original voice cast being replaced with different voice actors.